Elm Street Ventures

 Series A in 2017

-Saphlux, Inc. is a company focused on the development, production, and commercialization of semi-polar gallium nitride (GaN) materials and micro-LED technologies.
-Founded in 2014 and headquartered in New Haven, Connecticut, Saphlux addresses key issues in the LED and laser industries, such as droop and green gap problems, by offering semi-polar GaN templates in various sizes.
-Additionally, Saphlux is a pioneer in quantum dot (QD) micro-LED solutions, designing and manufacturing micro-LED chips and micro-display modules for diverse applications, including automotive displays and augmented reality glasses.
-Their current product offerings include the NPQD R1 chip for public information displays and the NPQD T1 micro-display for AR applications.
-Operating globally, Saphlux has established a presence in the United States, China, and Japan, aiming to enhance the efficiency and performance of LED products while maintaining competitive pricing.
+Saphlux, Inc. is a company based in New Haven, Connecticut, that specializes in the development, production, and commercialization of advanced semi-polar gallium nitride (GaN) materials.
+Founded in 2014, Saphlux addresses critical challenges in LED and laser technology, specifically targeting droop and green gap issues.
+The company offers semi-polar GaN templates in various sizes and is known for its innovative quantum dot (QD) technology integrated into micro-LED solutions.
+Saphlux designs and manufactures micro-LED chips and micro-display modules, including the NPQD R1 chip for public information displays and the NPQD T1 micro-display for augmented reality glasses.
+With a focus on enhancing output power and performance while reducing costs, Saphlux operates on a global scale, serving markets in the United States, China, and Japan.

 P2 Science